earlew/mywebsite-hugo/content/home/outreach.md

 title = "Outreach"

 +++
-I am currently a science communication fellow at the [Seattle Pacific Science Center](https://www.pacificsciencecenter.org/planetarium/).
-I have designed and presented multiple planetarium shows that showcase observational field work in the Southern Ocean.
+While in graduate school, I was a science communication fellow at the [Seattle Pacific Science Center](https://www.pacificsciencecenter.org/planetarium/).
+Through this program, I participated in a science communication training course and designed a planetarium show that showcases fieldwork in the Southern Ocean.

 ---
 <!--![](/img/lakeside.jpg#floatright)-->